kk25081998/Burnout/README.md

 ---

-Certainly!
-Here's the updated section for your README file:

----

-## How to Update the Application
+## How to Update the Application with new Code

 When you need to update the application, especially after pulling new changes from a repository, you may need to restart Gunicorn and Nginx to reflect these updates.
 The following script helps automate this process: